 Dividend income is recognized in the income when the right to receive income is established.
-Income from equity investments and other non-fixed income investments is recognized as dividend income when it accrues, Dividends are reflected as a component of other operating income.
+Income from equity investments and other non-fixed income investments are recognized as dividend income when they accrue.
+Dividends are reflected as a component of other operating income.